Svetasv logo

 Chapter 9 17 Truly how great is his goodness, and how great is his beauty!
 Grain will make the young men thrive, and new wine the young women.

-The coming Messiah will be a leader of great goodness and beauty (see Psalm 45:2-8, Isaiah 33:17), and the nation will thrive under his reign (abundant "grain" and "new wine" represent a flourishing economy).
+The coming Messiah (referred to only as "he/his", as in 9:10 in the corresponding Subunit A1 above) will be a leader of great goodness and pulchritude (see Psalm 45:2-8, Isaiah 33:17), and the nation will thrive under his reign (abundant "grain" and "new wine" for the youth indicate a flourishing economy and a growing population).

 Chapter 10 6 “I will strengthen Judah and save the tribes of Joseph.
 I will restore them because I have compassion on them.
 They will be as though I had not rejected them, for I am the Lord their God and I will answer them.